nabmilbai/al-vsc-prompts/README.md

 ## Usage Example

-When using these prompts, specify the AL code to analyze at the end of each prompt:
+When using these prompts, provide input in one of the following formats:

+- **Code text**: Direct AL code snippet
+- **File path**: Path to .al file (e.g., "src/Codeunit/MyCodeunit.al")
+- **Folder path**: Path to folder containing .al files (e.g., "src/")

 ```
-Focus on: [Insert the AL code here - path to the file, procedure name and what lines in the file to consider]
+Focus on: [Provided code text, file path, or folder path here]
 ```

 ## License

 See [LICENSE](LICENSE) for details.